francescoperera/Entree/README.md

  - employer
  - all

-Entree aggregates and stores data into a defined object by looking at how the user defined the DATA_FORMAT object in user-input.json.
+Entree aggregates and stores data into a defined object by looking at how the user defined the **DATA_FORMAT** object in user-input.json.
 Refer to [Data_Format](./docs/Data_Format.md) and  for more information.

+---
 ## Required
 ### sbt
 download sbt from here http://www.scala-sbt.org/